carpentries-incubator/workflows-nextflow/_episodes/07-Simple_Rna-Seq_pipeline.md

 ## Create a transcriptome index file

-Nextflow allows the execution of any command or user script by using a process definition.
+Nextflow allows the execution of any command or user script by using a `process` definition.

 For example,
 ~~~
-salmon index --threads $task.cpus -t $transcriptome -i index
+$ salmon index --threads $task.cpus -t $transcriptome -i index
 ~~~
 {: .language-bash}